HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 	`mas install 675248567`

-After the download/installation finishes, you will find `Install OS X Mavericks.app` in you `Applications` folder.
+After the download/installation finishes, you will find `Install OS X Mavericks.app` in you `/Applications` folder.

 **Download from Archive.org**

-If you have never get OS X Mavericks from Mac App Store you can download my uploaded copy (Downloaded using the previous method) on [archive.org](https://archive.org/details/install-os-x-mavericks_675248567).
+If you've never obtained OS X Mavericks from the Mac App Store, you can download my copy (downloaded using the previous method) from [archive.org](https://archive.org/details/install-os-x-mavericks_675248567).

 **Prepare the USB drive**

-The below method should be used to overcome the error message `This copy of the Install Mac OS X can't be verified.
+The method bellow should be used to overcome the error message `This copy of the Install Mac OS X can't be verified.
 It may have been corrupted or tampered with during download` instead of the `createinstallmedia` tool.

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.